Berkeley-Data/e2e-data-science/README.md

 3. AI/BI Genie and Data Warehousing

+    TLDR: Read and explore this notebook.
+There is no code to run, but check out the dashboards.

     In `03-BI-Data-warehousing`, you'll find guidance on using Databricks SQL for analytics, dashboard creation, and business intelligence tasks.
 Two example dashboards have been included in this repo (lakehouse-iot-platform/_dashboards/).
 You may need to adjust the catalog and schema on the data tab of the dashboards for all the querie to work.

     Also check out the AI/BI Genie.
 It's available in Free Edition and can be easily enabled when you publish a dashboard.